NatashaKamami/Machine-Learning-1/Capstone_Project/README.md

 ## Selecting and Training the model
 ### Baseline Models
 To determine the best-performing classification models and evaluate their performance before hyperparameter tuning, the F1 score was chosen as the evaluation metric.
-Given that the dataset is imbalanced, and identifying customers who subscribe to the term deposit is more critical than identifying those who don't (i.e one class is more important), the F1 score is particularly useful.
-It balances precision and recall, ensuring the model performs well in minimizing both false positives and false negatives.
+Given that the dataset is imbalanced, and identifying customers who subscribe to the term deposit is more critical than identifying those who don't (i.e one class is more important), the F1 score is particularly useful since it balances precision and recall, ensuring the model performs well in minimizing both false positives and false negatives.

 - **1. Logistic Regression**